reem-elbakry/MeowMeowJavaScriptApp/README.md

 ## Features
 - Fetches cat images' URLs from the Cat API using the `fetch API`.
-- Uses `Promise.all()` to ensure the successful loading of the cat images.
+- Uses `Promise.allSettled()` to ensure the loading of the cat images.
 - Dynamically creates image elements and appends them to the HTML document.
 - Uses `Gulp` to automate the build process.
     - Minifying and transpiling the HTML and JavaScript files.